-In the deep ocean a tsunami can travel up to 950km/hr (the speed of an aeroplane) and may be less than one metre high.
+In the deep ocean a tsunami can travel up to 950km/hr (the speed of an aeroplane) and may be less than 1m high.

 As a tsunami approaches the coastline they slow down but do not lose energy.
-The back of the wave catches up with the front, causing the wave to grow in height - up to several metres.
-It is not so much this movement of water but the energy moving through it that makes tsunami so dangerous.
+The back of the wave catches up with the front, causing the wave to grow up to several metres high

 Historically, tsunamis are rare along the NT coastline.
 The NT has a low to moderate risk from tsunami because it is protected by shallow waters and a large tidal variation.

 The Joint Australian Tsunami Warning Centre (JATWC) runs 24 hours a day to identify any tsunami threat to Australia.

 In Australia, warnings will be issued through the media, but you should also listen to emergency workers, lifeguards and Surf Lifesavers.

 To get official alerts go to the JATWC tsunami warning page at the Bureau of Meteorology website.

 If you hear a tsunami warning

 If you hear a tsunami warning: